 - Regular sickness and/or regular accident

-Trade unions are normally entitled to special paid leaves assumed by the employer, for some of their members to perform activities related to the organization and accomplishment of the trade union interests.
+Trade Union Leave: trade unions are normally entitled to special paid leaves assumed by the employer, for some of their members to perform activities related to the organisation and accomplishment of the trade union interests.
 This paid leave(s), its rules for recognition, length and other special requirements are normally defined in the collective bargaining agreement.

-While Colombian Labor law mandates the obligation for employers to grant his employees with a paid compassionate leave, it does not define its scope or length.
-Employers are recommended to analyze on a case-by-case basis, the conditions to grant, and the length of, a compassionate leave.
+Compassionate Leave: while Colombian labour law mandates the obligation for employers to grant his employees with a paid compassionate leave, it does not define its scope or length.
+Employers are recommended to analyse on a case-by-case basis, the conditions to grant, and the length of, a compassionate leave.

 Pensions: Mandatory and Typically Provided

-Pensions are recognized under three different circumstances: Old age, invalidity and survivorship.
-Its amount is normally recognized by the social security system prior to the achievement of some specific requirements by the affiliate.
-The labor risks subsystem only recognizes pensions in circumstance wherein the origin of said benefit is related to a work-related accident or disease.
+Pensions are recognised under three different circumstances: Old age, invalidity and survivorship.
+Its amount is normally recognised by the social security system prior to the achievement of some specific requirements by the affiliate.
+The labour risks subsystem only recognises pensions in circumstance wherein the origin of said benefit is related to a work-related accident or disease.

-In addition to the monthly salary, the employer is mandated to recognize the following benefits in money for his employees:
+In addition to the monthly salary, the employer is mandated to recognise the following benefits in money for his employees:

-- A 30 days’ allowance paid annually (or pro rata) divided into two payments as follows: 15 days in June and 15 days before 20th of December.
+- a 30 days’ allowance paid annually (or pro rata) divided into two payments as follows: 15 days in June and 15 days before the 20th of December.

-- A 30 days’ allowance (or pro rata) as a saving for the employee in case he is unemployed.
-This payment is not recognized directly to the employee, but to a specialized Company which saves this amount and will only disburse it to the employee under circumstances defined in the law.
+- a 30 days’ allowance (or pro rata) as a saving for the employee in case he is unemployed.
+This payment is not recognised directly to the employee, but to a specialised company which saves this amount and will only disburse it to the employee under circumstances defined in the law.

-- A 12% interest rate (or pro rata) over the allowance mentioned in the last paragraph.
-This interest is recognized directly to the employee.
+- a 12% interest rate (or pro rata) over the allowance mentioned in the last paragraph.
+This interest is recognised directly to the employee.